cawoylel/nlp4all/README.md

 Below is a checklist of tutorials currently available and those that are in the pipeline:

 - [x] **ASR Tutorial**: Fine-tuning an Automatic Speech Recognition (ASR) model for **Seereer language** (**Currently Available!**)..
+- [ ] **MT data extraction and alignment from PDF documents**: A Practical Guide to Extracting and Aligning Translation Data for languages with limited online ressources

 ## Get Started

 Explore the available tutorials and code to begin your journey in building AI solutions for your African language.